Sitetheory/Sitetheory-Docs/API/Review.rst

 -----------
 Note: You can just send only the fields you want to update
 Required:
-- `id` - you must specify the ID you are editing (best practice is to include it in the PUT URL).
+- `id` - you must specify the ID you are editing in the PUT URL.

 **URL:** PUT /Api/Review/2